entomb/entomb.github.io/src/text.md

 ####{`since Abr/2015`} Web Developer at [Impossible](http://www.impossible.com/)
 Tech-lead on [Impossible People](http://app.impossible.com/).
 Impossible People is an altruism-based social network which invites people to give their services and skills away to help others.
 This is now an [OpenSource project](https://github.com/iampossible/gnome) built in Ionic2 and nodejs.

+Tech-lead on [Kinsu](https://kinsu.co.uk/).
+Kinsu is making insurance great again.

 I have since moved to other projects as a devOp and backend developer

 #####I work with...
 - the [_coolest god damn_](https://medium.com/@impossible_labs/creative-healthy-lifestyle-from-culture-to-the-way-of-life-11751fd982d9#.tic99ji5t) tech and design team in Portugal